qalearning/qakf-labs/labs06/lab6.md

 spec:
   podSelector:
     matchLabels:
-      app: lab4backend            # ensure this matches your pods' labels
+      app: backend            # ensure this matches your pods' labels
   ingress:
   - from:
       - podSelector: